railwayapp-templates/postgres-ssl/README.md

         ```
     - You can copy this to the `Variables` -> `Raw Editor` tab and update the POSTGRES_PASSWORD variable to a randomly generated 32 character string.

 3. Attach a volume to the service by right clicking on the service and set the mount path to: `/var/lib/postgresql/data`.
-After this step, you should have 13 Railway Provided Variables.
+After this step, you should have 10 Railway Provided Variables.

 4. Deploy to apply the changes.

-5. Add a TCP proxy to the service via `Settings` -> `Networking` with the default port 5432.
+5. Configure a TCP Proxy for the service by navigating to `Settings` -> `Networking` and selecting the default port 5432.
+Ensure that only the TCP Proxy is added.
+This should bring the total of Railway Provided variables to 13.

 6. Redeploy the service.